Sale!

 Description

-This presentation celebrates the unique presentation of autistic girls and women.
-The presentation will equip the participant to:
+This presentation aims to celebrate the unique presentation of autistic girls and women.
+The presentation will equip participants to:

 • Recognise camouflaging and compensation coping mechanisms